jgibbons-cp/datadog/kubernetes/datadog_agent_install/daemonset/README.md

         # datadog.securityAgent.runtime.network.enabled -- Set to true to enable the collection of CWS network events
         enabled: false
 ```
-- Set the clustername tag
+- Set the clustername tag in the values file
   ```
   clusterName: <tag>
   ```